How Many Days to Spend in Tibet

 - 10 days Eastern Tibet south route to Rawok – Tso tour

-15 days: If you're planning a two-week journey in Tibet, we highly recommend prioritizing a visit to Mount Kailash and Lake Manasarovar.
+If you’re planning a two-week trip to Tibet, we highly recommend prioritizing a visit to Mount Kailash and Lake Manasarovar.
 Mount Kailash holds great mystique and is considered the most sacred mountain in the world.
 It is revered by four religions and is believed to be the center of the universe.
 The spiritual significance and breathtaking beauty of this region make it a must-see destination.

 Another fantastic option for a 15-day itinerary is embarking on an overland tour from Sichuan or Yunnan to Tibet.
 This route allows you to experience the diverse landscapes and cultures as you travel through the stunning regions of Sichuan or Yunnan and eventually reach Tibet.
 Along the way, you’ll encounter charming towns, picturesque valleys, ancient monasteries, and encounter the unique local customs and traditions.